Suicide bomber kills south Yemen army chief

 The killing of Major General Salem Ali Qatan highlighted the tenuous grip of Yemen's central authorities on the south despite a month of U.S.-supported bombardments and airstrikes aimed at crushing the militants.

-The Defence Ministry said the suicide bomber, a member of al Qaeda Islamist insurgency, hurled himself at Qatan's vehicle, also killing two soldiers escorting him.
+The Defence Ministry said a suicide bomber hurled himself at Qatan's vehicle, also killing two soldiers escorting him.
 It identified the bomber as a Somali but gave no other details.

 Pools of blood coated the street where the bomber struck.